-For example, instead of saying that something is “beautiful”, with superlatives we can express that it is “the most beautiful” or “the least beautiful”, when comparing and contrasting it with other things.
+For example, instead of saying that something is “beautiful”, with superlatives we can say that it is “the most beautiful” or “the least beautiful”, when comparing and contrasting it with other things.

 Or, instead of saying that something is “good”, we can say it is “the best”.
 Or instead of “bad”, “the worst”.